 We calculate inter-annotator agreement (IAA, \autoref{tab:iaa-scores}) for each dataset in \shortname{} that was annotated with the above process and for which we have secondary annotations.
 Table~\ref{tab:iaa-scores} reports agreement as per-label F\textsubscript{1} score, using one annotator as ``reference,'' and the other as ``prediction.''

 \paragraph{\texttt{ORG} vs \texttt{LOC} Confusion} The agreement on \texttt{ORG} and \texttt{LOC} is generally lower than that on \texttt{PER}.
-The annotation guidelines allow that certain named entities may take either the \texttt{ORG} or \texttt{LOC} tag based on context.
-In certain cases, the context is underspecified, and there is a natural ambiguity.
+The annotation guidelines allow certain named entities to take either the \texttt{ORG} or \texttt{LOC} tag based on context.
+In some cases, the context is underspecified, leading to ambiguity.
 For example, a restaurant is a \texttt{LOC} when you go there to eat, but it is an \texttt{ORG} when it hires a new chef.
 A city is a \texttt{LOC} when you move there, but it is an \texttt{ORG} when it levies taxes.
 Officially, it is the \textit{city government} that levies taxes, but common usage allows, for example, ``\nerexample{Springfield}{ORG} charges a brutal income tax.''
 CoNLL 2003 English also has this ambiguity, with many documents where city names, representing sports teams, are annotated as \texttt{ORG}.
-This ambiguity was especially common in the \texttt{en\_ewt} train and validation splits, primarily in documents in the \textit{reviews} domain, which are short and very informal (e.g. ``we love pamelas'').
+We find this ambiguity is particularly common in the \texttt{en\_ewt} train and validation splits, primarily in documents in the \textit{reviews} domain, which are short and very informal (e.g. ``we love pamelas'').